peepsquest/tutorials/src/grapefruit-basics.md

 ## Add an Avatar

+The avatar is a `gf.Sprite` and loads a `gf.Texture` from the asset cache populate the the `load` above.
-The avatar is just another `Sprite`.
-I used a class again to encapsulate the keyboard binding.
-(Not sure if this is the best way to handle keyboard events and it seems to have problem inside an iframe).
+I use a class to encapsulate the keyboard binding.
+(Not sure if this is the best way to handle keyboard event).

 :::< examples/grapefruit-basics.coffee --block avatar